-- f.
-A Referendum's sponsor must attend the Mandatory Election Meeting on [04/0706/20162017] - Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - b.
-In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum

-XIII.
-Recall of AS Board Members and Special Elections for the Purpose of Recall
+- e.-All campaigning and advertising for and against referenda shall follow the guidelines set forth for initiatives in Section 2, II of this Code.
+For the purposes of this provision, the Beard member(s) spensoring the referendum or an organization created by them shall be considered the official campaign for the referendum.
+Referendum campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
+No AS funds or resources shall be used to campaign for or against a referendum with the exception of funds allocated through the AS public financing mechanism.
+Referendum campaigns shall be eligible for public financing. - L A Referendum's spensor must attend the Mandatory Election Meeting on [04/1206/20187] - a.
+Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum - XIII.
+Recall of AS Board Members and Special Elections for the Purpose of Recall - a.

-- a.
 Any member of the ASWWU may be recalled by a majority vote in a special election.
-Recall is initiated by a petition containing the verified signatures of no less than forty percent (40%) of the membership of the ASWWU voting in the last general election.
+Recall is initiated by a petition containing the verified signatures of no less than forty percent (40%) of the number of votes cast in the last general election.
 Any student enrolled at the main campus of WWU may file a petition seeking to end an AS Board Member's term of office.
-To do so, the student must: - a. student enrolled at the main campus of WWU may file a petition seeking to end an AS Board Member's term of office.
-To do so, the student must: - (1) obtain an official petition form from the AS Board of Directors Program Assistant Coordinator.
-Official petition forms must be made available for pick-up within 3 school days of the date of request. - (2) gather signatures on the official petition forms equal to forty percent (40%) of the number of students that voted in the last general election [463 signatures].
+To do so, the student must. - (1) obtain an official polition form from the AS Board of Directors Program Coordinator.
+Official polition forms must be made available for pick up within 3 school days of the date of request. - (2) gather signatures on the official potition forms equal to forty percent (40%) of the number of students that voted in the last general election.
 Signers must be students enrolled at the main campus of WWU.
 Signers' WWU student number and printed name must be included alongside their signatures.
-Illegible, duplicate or incomplete signatures will not be counted. - (3) submit the official petition forms with the requisite number of signatures to the AS Board of Directors Program Assistant Coordinator within twenty-one (21) calendar days of the date the petition forms were obtained. - b.
-Official recall petition forms must include: - (1) the date on which they were distributed; - (2) the name and position of the AS Board Member for which recall is sought; - (3) the reasons for the proposed recall; - (4) the name(s) of the sponsor(s) of the proposed recall. - c.
-The recall of a member of the AS Board of Directors may also be initiated by a vote of the Board of Directors.
+Illegible, duplicate or incomplete signatures will not be counted. - (3) submit the official potition forms with the requisite number of signatures to the AS-Board of Directors Program Coordinator within twenty-one (21) calendar days of the date the potition forms were obtained. - b.
+Official recall petition forms must include: - (1) the date on which they were distributed; - (2) the name and position of the AS Board Member for which recall is sought: - (3) the reasons for the proposed recall; - (4) the name(s) of the sponsor(s) of the proposed recall. - c.
+The recall of a member of the AS-Board of Directors may also be initiated by a vote of the Board of Directors.
 See Bylaws of the Associated Students of Western Washington University, Art.
 VI Sec.
 5. - d.
 In the event that a duly filed recall petition with the requisite number of verified signatures is submitted or the Board of Directors votes to initiate a recall for one of its members, special elections for the purpose of recall shall be scheduled by the Elections Coordinator.
-The special elections shall begin no earlier than fourteen (14) calendar days and no later than twenty-one (21) calendar days after the date of filing or vote.
+The special elections shall begin no earlier than fourteen (14) calendar days and no later than twenty one (21) calendar days after the date of filing or vote.
 If this period falls during a time when WWU is not in session or during summer quarter, the elections shall be scheduled for immediately after the break, or at the beginning of fall quarter.